StormFireFox1/Refuge/content/post/2019-08-18-arch-linux-dual-boot.md

-designed on the idea of backwards compatibility and stability at a hardware level (hence its rise during the driver problem in the late 20th century), every single change on a hardware level can screw with not only Windows, but applications that relied on certain hardware optimisations to run.
-And of course, you can imagine the amount of issues that arose when Windows saw that one graphics card *mysteriously dissappeared* (it didn't, but only we knew that).
+designed on the idea of backwards compatibility and stability at a hardware level (hence its rise during the driver problem in the late 20th century), every single change on a hardware level can screw with not only Windows, but applications that relied on certain hardware optimizations to run.
+And of course, you can imagine the amount of issues that arose when Windows saw that one graphics card *mysteriously disappeared* (it didn't, but only we knew that).

 Even Ubuntu wasn't liking the disappearance of the integrated graphics card.
 While some video games were working, and most applications ran just fine, the battery life was horrendous, due to the discrete graphics card constantly running and draining battery at maximum performance.
-In addition, screen tearing occured pretty much all the time, possible due to some misconfiguration in the X server of the computer.
+In addition, screen tearing occurred pretty much all the time, possible due to some misconfiguration in the X server of the computer.
 Regardless, the peak of my disapproval with my setup was the appearance of not only constant glitches on the Windows side (not even the browser worked well, it would constantly freeze and lock up), but also of my